About Jeannette Rankin Fund Scholarships

 and are low-income according to the government guidelines below.

-Because you are applying for a JRF scholarship for the 2014 – 2015 school year, your eligibility will be based on your house- hold income during that time period.
-Compare your estimated annual take-home household income for the upcoming school year (8/2014 – 7/2015) with the maximum income levels by household size below.
+Because you are applying for a JRF scholarship for the 2018 – 2019 school year, your eligibility will be based on your house- hold income during that time period.
+Compare your annual take-home household income for the upcoming school year (8/2018 – 7/2019) with the maximum income levels by household size below.
 To be eligible to apply, your annual household income must not exceed the maximum for your household size.

 You are NOT ELIGIBLE if you do not meet these guidelines.
-Only students who meet all of these guidelines may create an account and apply for a 2014 JRF scholarship.
+Only students who meet ALL of these guidelines may create an account and apply for a 2018 JRF scholarship.

 JRF scholarships are very competitive.
 Ideal applicants: